hamiltonbrba/VBA-challenge/README.md

     - Answer: "Set ws = ActiveSheet"
   - "Isn't there a hard limit for max calculations if you set the maxincrease and maxdecrease to arbitrary numbers?"
     - Answer: "You're correct.
 Setting arbitrary large initial values for maxIncrease and maxDecrease can potentially limit the calculations if the actual values exceed these initial values or if they are set incorrectly.
 A better approach is to use -Inf and Inf (negative infinity and positive infinity) for these variables, respectively."
+  - "I need to run my script as a loop through all the worksheets, what does a For loop look like for worksheets?
+Is there a specific function to do that?"
+    - Answer: "Yes, To run your macro on all sheets after running it once on the active sheet, you need to modify your existing macro to loop through each worksheet in the workbook.
+This involves adding an outer loop that iterates through all the sheets and then running your existing macro code on each sheet. - Use "For each ws in ThisWorkbook.Worksheets" then "ws.Activate" to set the worksheet to the current sheet.

 Found Color palette code from: http://dmcritchie.mvps.org/excel/colors.htm

 ## NOTES & Mistakes